On the Expressivity of Persistent Homology in Graph Learning: Theorems Proofs

 \begin{proof} We can provide a procedure to obtain an upper bound~$d$ of $\diam(\graph)$ alongside the calculation of $\diagram_0$.
 To this end, we set $d = 0$.
-While calculating~$\diagram_0$ with \cref{alg:Connected components}, we check for each edge whether it is a creator or destroyer.
-If the edge is a creator, we stop.
-Else, we increase $d$ by one.
-This procedure works because $\diam(\graph)$ is the diameter of the minimum spanning tree of~$\graph$.
+While calculating~$\diagram_0$ with \cref{alg:Connected components}, we check for each edge whether it is a destroyer, or a regular edge.
+If the edge is a destroyer, we increase $d$ by one; otherwise, we do nothing.
+This procedure works because $\diam(\graph)$ is upper bounded by the diameter of the minimum spanning tree of~$\graph$.
 Our estimate~$d$ counts the number of edges in such a tree.
 We thus have $\diam(\graph) \leq d$.
 The bound is tight for some graphs, such as line graphs. \end{proof}